 During our work in connecting diagnostic devices out in the field, it became clear that not all locations were created equally.
-Sometimes there would be little to no issues with connecting to the mobile internet.
-In others, it was an every day struggle.
+Sometimes there would be little to no issues with connecting to the mobile internet, whereas in others, it was an everyday struggle.

 Evaluating the quality of a site before a site visit was essential to a successful deployment.
-Due to a phone’s small form factor one could be mailed physically to a site, preconfigured with the data sizes and SIMs that should be used.
-This would allow us to test with multiple phones and networks as well as limit user error.
+Due to a phone’s small form factor, one could be mailed physically to a site, preconfigured with the data sizes and SIMs that should be used.
+This would allow us to test with multiple phones and networks and limit user error.

 Partnering with FIND, we needed a way of determining the compatibility of a site by instructing local teams and cutting out the need for expensive diagnostic equipment.